Fitting in a self-care routine for stay-at-home moms may sound easy to do with all the time spent at home…

 Make it a point to eat lunch together.
 Don’t feed the kids and expect to grab something later because later may never come.
 Eat when the kids eat and make yourself something healthy, don’t just pick at their leftovers.

 If this is still a thing at your house, then congratulations!
-It hasn’t existed at my house in 2 years and I miss it so much.
+It hasn’t existed at my house for three years and I miss it so much.
 Nap time is the perfect time for fitting in a self-care routine.
-Don’t do the dishes or laundry or mop the floors.
+Don’t do the dishes or laundry or mop the floors… Rest.

 Binge watch Netflix or read a few chapters in that book that’s been collecting dust on your nightstand.
 Don’t think of it as “being lazy.”
 Escaping into an imaginary world, whether it’s through the pages of a book or the television, is a way to relax your brain for a little while.
 You need to shut that thing off sometimes otherwise it overheats and doesn’t work as well.